The009/SmartSwitchPHPController/README.md

 If you want the php_sockets.dll to be in a folder change ```extension_dir = "." ```to ```extension_dir = "folderName/"```

 Then you are done.
 Open your fav CMD line app and use the usage examples above.

+## Important Mentions:

+@KrunkZhou for finding and fixing a bug with more then one dimmer. https://github.com/The009/SmartSwitchPHPController/issues/1